Ohio deputy asks to move Casey Goodson case to federal court

 “This is not a whodunnit,” Collins said.
 “This is whether or not our client used reasonable force based on the totality of the situation, the circumstances surrounding it, his training in the protocols, and whether or not he subjectively believed his life was in danger.”

 Prosecutors laid out a scenario in which Goodson, returning from a dental appointment with a bag of sandwiches for family members, was shot as he entered his grandmother's house with his keys already in the door.
-He was shot five times in the back and once in the buttocks, said Franklin County special prosecutor Tim Merkle.
+He was shot five times in the back and once in the buttocks, Merkle said.

 “Investigators found no evidence other than Mr. Meade’s self-serving, uncorroborated statement to show that Casey presented a threat to Mr. Meade,” Merkle said Friday.
 “Rather, the evidence collected revealed that Casey was doing nothing other than entering his residence when Mr. Meade shot him six times.”